NCVA-VB/handbook/common/officiating.md

 - To provide role models for the younger junior players.
 - To offer a part time job for those willing to learn the trade.
 - To identify new officials and help them enter the officiating ranks.
-- To advance in volleyball through the Officials' Division.
+- To advance in volleyball through the Officials Division.
 Many former Junior Officials are now advancing their ratings and entering the Regional and Junior National levels as well as working high school matches.

 **Are you:**
 - A Player that is frequently assigned as the First Official for your team?